Race and sexuality: Challenges to attitudes

-Sexual racism is presumed to exist in all sexual communities across the globe.
 The prevalence of interracial couples may demonstrate how attitudes have changed in the last 50 years.
 A case that received heightened publicity is that of Mildred and Richard Loving.
 The couple lived in Virginia yet had to marry outside the state due to the anti-miscegenation laws present in nearly half of the US states in 1958.
 Once married, the pair returned to Virginia, and were both arrested in their home for the infringement of the Racial Integrity Act, and each sentenced to a year in prison, a sentence which was ultimately overturned by the United States Supreme Court.